ACTINIC KERATOSES - ALSO KNOWN AS SOLAR KERATOSES

-Freezing with liquid nitrogen (Cryotherapy).This is an effective treatment which does not normally leave a scar, but it can be painful.
+Freezing with liquid nitrogen (cryotherapy):This is an effective treatment which does not normally leave a scar but may make the area lose its natural pigment.
+Cryotherapy can be painful.
 (See Patient Information Leaflet on Cryotherapy)

-Surgical removal.This requires a local injection into the affected skin with anaesthetic, after which the actinic keratosis can be scraped off with a sharp spoon-like instrument (a curette), or it can be cut out and the wound closed with stitches.
+Surgical removal:This requires an injection into the affected skin with anaesthetic, after which the actinic keratosis can be scraped off with a sharp spoon-like instrument (a curette), or it can be cut out and the wound closed with stitches.
 Surgical removal leaves a scar, but provides a skin sample that can be analysed in the laboratory to confirm the diagnosis.

-Protecting your skin from the sun will help reduce the number of new actinic keratoses you get and may also reduce the risk of getting a sun-induced skin cancer.
+Protecting your skin from the sun will help reduce the number of new actinic keratoses you get and will reduce the risk of developing a sun-induced skin cancer.
 You should be extra cautious in the sun by following these recommendations:

 Protect yourself from the sun between 11am to 3pm when the sun is at its strongest.

 Wear protective clothing - hats, long sleeves, long skirts or trousers.